PawanKartikS/Corteza/README.md

   (b) Negative/Suicidal thoughts

 Corteza analyzes both posts and images and outputs a report containing a graph.
 Posts and images from a user's profile are analyzed and given a score between 0 and 1.
 Values nearer to 0 are un-favourable while those nearer to 1 are favourable.
 A graph of these values is contained in the report which offers very brief insight into a person's profile.
 Posts having significant difference in scores are marked and keywords picked, which are shown at the end.

-This allows a user to identify how they react / respond to a particular story or a topic.
+This analysis allows a user to identify how they react / respond to a particular story or a topic.
+Also, the very same analysis allows the user to identify the pattern in which they exhibit their emotions (or change of emotions) on social media sites.

 ### Data Collection Policy